Titebond Wood Glue Guide

 Assembly Time: Assembly time refers to the time lapse between glue spreading and application of pressure.

 Chalk Temperature: In a wood glue, the particles of adhesive are suspended in water.
-When it dries, the loss of water pulls the particles together with enough force to form a continuous adhesive fill.
+During the wood glue dry time, the loss of water pulls the particles together with enough force to form a continuous adhesive fill.
 If the drying temperature is below a critical point, the effect of the water evaporation is not enough to pull the particles into a continuous fit.
 The particles are not joined together and are left in the joint.
-The dried film in the joint will appear white than normal.
+The dried film in the joint will appear whiter than normal.
 This is known as chalking, and the critical temperature is the chalk temperature.
 When chalking occurs, the glued joint loses strength.

 Freeze - Thaw Stability: Freeze-thaw stability means that the product will go through 5 freeze-thaw cycles before becoming unusable.
 Some wood glues will have a “cottage cheese” look after one freezing.
-When this happens, stirring will bring the glue back to a normal thickness.
+When this happens while using wood glue, try stirring the glue to bring it back to a normal thickness.

 Optimum Conditions: We recommend that the moisture content of the wood be between 6-8% and the relative humidity be between 40-50%